-A. The Financial and Administrative Committee shall present an Annual Budget Policies Resolution to the Board.
-Such resolution shall be presented to the Board and considered no later than the June meeting each year.
-As passed by the Board, such resolution shall
+A. The Financial and Administrative Committee shall present an Annual Budget Policies Resolution to the board.
+Such resolution shall be presented to the board and considered no later than the June meeting each year.
+As passed by the board, such resolution shall

 - outline policy guidelines for the setting of the County's annual budget for the succeeding fiscal year. - B. Said resolution shall be in compliance with the County Budget Law as set forth in the Illinois compiled statutes.
 In passing the resolution, the County Board shall take into consideration goals as set forth in the County's Strategic Plan and all potential and known legal and/or economic constraints at the time of consideration by the County Board. - C. The Financial and Administrative Committee shall recommend the annual budget, Levy Ordinance and Appropriation Ordinance for approval by the County Board. - D. The Financial and Administrative Committee shall have the authority to approve intrafund line item transfers in excess of \$50,000 across account class (i.e., personal services, commodities, contractuals, capital outlay, debt service).
-Intra-fund transfers, across account class of \$50,000 and below, may be approved by the County Administrator, the Chief Financial Officer or their designees.
-Effective each October 1st and thereafter, the County Administrator, the Chief Financial Officer or their designees shall be authorized to make intra-fund line item transfers, across account class, deemed necessary for the timely and orderly close-out of the fiscal year.
+Intra-fund transfers, across account class of \$50,000 and below, may be approved by the County Administrator, the Director of Finance and Administrative Services or their designees.
+Effective each October 1st and thereafter, the County Administrator, the Director of Finance and Administrative Services or their designees shall be authorized to make intra-fund line item transfers, across account class, deemed necessary for the timely and orderly close-out of the fiscal year.
 All year-end transfers authorized by this provision shall be reported to the Financial and Administrative Committee. - E. All applications for emergency appropriations for funds not previously authorized shall be referred to the appropriate standing committee and to the Financial and Administrative Committee by the County Administrator, which committees jointly shall make a report on same.
 Carry-overs of appropriations previously authorized shall be referred to the Financial and Administrative Committee.
 All emergency appropriations shall require a roll call vote of two-thirds (14) of the County Board Members.
-(55 ILCS 5/6-1003). - F. Quarterly reports from the County Administrator and the Chief Financial Officer, detailing a year-to-date expenditure and revenue analysis, shall be presented to the Financial and Administrative Committee.
+(55 ILCS 5/6-1003). - F. Quarterly reports from the County Administrator and the Director of Finance and Administrative Services, detailing a year-to-date expenditure and revenue analysis, shall be presented to the Financial and Administrative Committee.